By Isabella Lovett

 Counseling and Support

 When attending these sessions, honesty with your feelings and sincerity in overcoming your substance addiction is crucial.
-If you are in a new relationship, you might want to discuss your recovery so that your partner understands the hurdles you are facing.
+If you are in a new relationship, you might want to discuss your recovery.
+This is so your partner understands the hurdles you are facing.
 For example, erectile dysfunction may become an issue in your intimate relationship.
 In addition to medical therapy and treatment, Talking about the Problem with your Partner will enable the two of you to find solutions to improve your sexual health and wellness.
 A Loving and Supportive Relationship is critical in achieving sexual health during addiction recovery.

 Build and Sustain Personal Health